judka-uriel/uriel-book/uriel_en.md

 Yehoshua forgot another 3000 halakhot.

 And later even more important laws were forgotten.
-For example, in the entire Tanakh there was not a single case where a complete prohibition of military action made it impossible to defend on the Sabbath, and this would have led to the defeat of the defending Jews.
+For example, in the entire TaNaKh there was not a single case where a complete prohibition of military action made it impossible to defend on the Sabbath, and this would have led to the defeat of the defending Jews.
 The only case was described in the book of Yehoshua [10](https://www.sefaria.org/Joshua.10),